Large-scale dispersive estimates for acoustic operators: homogenization meets localization: Acknowledgements

 \section{Acknowledgements}

-{MD thanks Fran\c{c}ois Pagano for preliminary discussions on the topic of this work,} and acknowledges financial support from the F.R.S.-FNRS, as well as from the European Union (ERC, PASTIS, Grant Agreement n$^\circ$101075879).
-AG also acknowledges financial support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement n$^\circ$864066).\footnote{ Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+{We thank Joshua McGinnis and Doug Wright for discussions on their recent work~\cite{McGinnis-Wright-23}, which gave the idea of using massive correctors in Section~\ref{sec:corr}.} MD also thanks Fran\c{c}ois Pagano for preliminary discussions on the topic of this work, and acknowledges financial support from the F.R.S.-FNRS, as well as from the European Union (ERC, PASTIS, Grant Agreement n$^\circ$101075879).
+AG acknowledges financial support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement n$^\circ$864066).\footnote{ Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.}